cerner/terra-toolkit/docs/ServeStaticService.md

-# Terra Toolkit serve-static Service
+# Serve-static Service
-Terra Toolkit serve-static Service is provided as a convenience to start an express server and return a promise when the webpack compiler is complete.
+Serve-static Service is provided as a convenience to start an express server and return a promise when the webpack compiler is complete.
 This enables test setup to be complete before testing is began.
 This service must be provided as a service to webdriver.io to host your test pages.

 ## Options